Raymond-Iacobacci/TheDebtCollectorsRepository/Backend/README.md

 ### updatePayment function
 The *updatePayment* function loops from the oldest charge to the latest charge and finds the charges where the *paidAmount* field is not zero, indicating the charge is not paid out.
 It goes through such charges and covers them with the accrued credits.

+### Late fees
+If a fee is not paid within 10 days of its issue date then late fees are charged.
+The *crawlForLatePayments* function finds all overdue charges and issues a $10 charge for each overdue charge.

+### Automatic Rent Payments.
+*fillRentPayments* automatically charges the tenant a specified rent at the beginning of each month.

 ## Working with UUIDs
 The database stores the tenantID, managerID, requestID, commentID, and attachmentID as binary(16) UUIDs.
 When the middleware recieves a UUID from the frontend in the query or body parameter, the UUID will not have the '0x' attached to the front.
 When you are performing a SELECT query in the database with the executeQuery() function, you must insert the '0x' at the front of the UUID.
 When performing an INSERT query with a UUID, you must use Buffer.from(UUID, 'hex') as the data you are inserting.
 (Note that the UUID should not include the '0x' in this case).